 regarding student ratings of classroom instruction.

 The evaluation system used at Kansas State University is the TEVAL System.
-Effective Spring 2020, it only supports an online version.
-An on-campus course can be evaluated using the TEVAL online version.
+Effective Spring 2020, the TEVAL System only supports an online version.
+On-campus courses are evaluated using the TEVAL online version.

 Dates for creating and offering TEVALs change each semester.
 For the Fall 2021 semester, the TEVAL dates are: